-Whilst there is only a legal requirement to set a budget requirement for the forthcoming financial year, the Medium Term Financial Plan (MTFP) provides forecasts to be made of indicative budget requirements over a five year period covering the years 2024-25 to 2028-29.
+Whilst there is only a legal requirement to set a budget requirement for the forthcoming financial year, the Medium Term Financial Plan (MTFP) provides forecasts to be made of indicative budget requirements over a five year period covering the years 2025-26 to 2029-30.
 These forecasts include only prudent assumptions in relation future pay awards and prices increases, which will need to be reviewed in light of pay settlements and movement in the Consumer Prices Index.

-TABLE 1 - BUDGET SETTING 2024-25 ASSESSMENT OF BUDGET HEADINGS MOST SUBJECT TO CHANGE
+TABLE 1 - BUDGET SETTING 2025-26 ASSESSMENT OF BUDGET HEADINGS MOST SUBJECT TO CHANGE

-Budget Head Budget Provision 2024-25 £m RISK AND IMPACT MITIGATION Service Delivery staff costs 67.8 There is a high level of uncertainty around pay increases, particularly whether pay awards will be linked to a change to the Firefighter role map to include emergency medical response.
-Each 1% pay award is equivalent to £0.590m of additional pressure on the revenue budget.
+Budget Head Budget Provision 2024-25 £m RISK AND IMPACT MITIGATION Service Delivery staff costs 68.4 There is a high level of uncertainty around pay increases, particularly whether pay awards will be linked to a change to the Firefighter role map to include emergency medical response.
+Each 1% pay award is equivalent to £0.660m of additional pressure on the revenue budget.
 Funding decisions for this model will need to be considered for future years.
-Fire-fighter's Pensions 2.6 Whilst net pension costs funded by the government through a top-up grant arrangement, the Authority is still required to fund the costs associated with ill-health retirements, and the potential costs of retained fire In establishing a Pensions Reserve an allowance has been made for a potential overspend on this budget Insurance Costs 1.0 The Fire Authority's insurance arrangements require the authority to fund claims up to agreed insurance excesses.
+Fire-fighter's Pensions 2.8 Whilst net pension costs funded by the government through a top-up grant arrangement, the Authority is still required to fund the costs associated with ill-health retirements, and the potential costs of retained firefighters joining the scheme.
+In establishing a Pensions Reserve an allowance has been made for a potential overspend on this budget Insurance Costs 1.0 The Fire Authority's insurance arrangements require the authority to fund claims up to agreed insurance excesses.
 The costs of these claims are to be met from the revenue budget.
 The number of claims in any one-year can be very difficult to predict, and therefore there is a risk of the budget being insufficient.
 In addition some uninsured costs such as any compensation claims from Employment Tribunals carry a financial risk to the Authority.
-General Reserve Fuel Costs 0.7 This budget has increased to take into account the rising cost of fuel.
-The Service is investing in new ways of working associated with the environmental strategy so have introduced electric vehicles during 2023-24 with more on order for 2024-25.
-General Reserve Treasury Management Income (1.2) As a result of the uncertainty, bank base rates have increased to the highest levels since 2008.
-This has resualted in an increase in investment returns.
-This has resulted in an increase in the budget of £0.675m.
-The markets are anticiparing a interest rarte reduction during Q3 2024 so rates will start to reduce in year.
+General Reserve Fuel Costs 0.7 This budget is subject to market forces so does fulctuate.
+The Service is investing in new ways of working associated with the environmental strategy so introduced electric vehicles during 2023-24 with more on order.
+General Reserve Treasury Management Income (1.6) As a result of the uncertainty, bank base rates have increased to the highest levels since 2008.
+This has resulted in an increase in investment returns.
+This has resulted in an increase in the budget of £0.400m.
+The markets are anticiparing a interest rarte reduction during 2025 so rates will start to reduce in year.
 The target income has been set at a level consistent with the returns achieved during 2023.
 Budget monitoring processes will identify any potential shortfall and management informed so as any remedial action can be introduced as soon as possible.
-Income (0.8) Whilst the authority has only limited ability to generate income, the budget has been set on the basis of delivering £0.8m of external income.
+Income (0.7) Whilst the authority has only limited ability to generate income, the budget has been set on the basis of delivering £0.8m of external income.
 Due to economic uncertainty this budget line may be at risk.
 Budget monitoring processes will identify any potential shortfall and management informed so as any remedial action can be introduced as soon as possible.
 A modest provision for doubtful debts is available to protect the Authority from potential losses.
 Capital Programme 7.2 Capital projects are subject to changes due to number of factors; these include unforeseen ground conditions, planning requirements, necessary but unforeseen changes in design, and market forces.
 Capital projects are subject to risk management processes that quantify risks and identify appropriate management action.
 Any changes to the spending profile of any capital projects will be subject to Committee approval in line with the Authority Financial Regulations.